We do not currently quote this product online, but to get a quote in under 15 minutes please give us a call.

 Canada has three primary safety ratings for automobiles in the country.
 The safety rating assigned by the IIHS is the main safety rating, though there are a few others to be aware of.
 When shopping for SUVs, be sure to research the following safety ratings for the vehicles you’re interested in:

-IIHS car safety ratings are listed as colours.
+Insurance Institute for Highway Safety ratings are listed in colours.
 Each colour corresponds with a specific rating on the scale they’ve created.
-Colour ratings range from poor or basic to good or superior.
+Colour ratings range from poor or basic to good or superior and take into account crash test ratings and more.

-Lastly, the NHTSA is an American organization that rates vehicles according to a five-star rating system, with five being the safest and one being the least safe.
+Lastly, the National Highway Traffic Safety Administration (NHTSA) is an American organization that rates vehicles according to a five-star rating system, with five being the safest and one being the least safe.

 For the IIHS to assign a high safety rating to an automobile, such as an SUV, that automobile must meet the following criteria: